-Appointment: Reena was appointed as independent member in August 2018.
+Reena was appointed as independent member in August 2018.

-Area of Expertise: Community.
+Community.

 Reena chairs the Performance and Finance Committee.
 She is a member of the board, Remuneration and Terms of Service Committee, Health and Safety Committee, Chair's Advisory Group and the Quality and Safety Committee.